 \section{Conclusions}

-In this work, we have derived a closed-form, analytic expression for the first-order quantum correction to the entanglement entropy of an interacting scalar field.
-By implementing the replica trick on a conical manifold and employing heat kernel methods to compute the Green's function, we have obtained a fully explicit result for the $\delta S^{(1)}$ correction in terms of the field mass ($m$), quartic coupling ($\alpha$), and curvature coupling ($\xi$).
-We have applied this to the Schwarzschild black hole to provide a concrete physical example.
+In this work we derived a closed-form analytic expression for the first-order quantum correction $\delta S^{(1)}$ to the entanglement entropy of a massive, non-minimally coupled self-interacting scalar field across the horizon of a four-dimensional Schwarzschild black hole.
+Combining the replica trick on the conical manifold $\mathcal{M}_n$ with heat-kernel methods in proper-time regularization, we obtained $\delta S^{(1)}$ as an explicit function of the field mass $m$, the quartic coupling $\alpha$, the non-minimal coupling $\xi$, and a renormalization scale $\mu$, and specialized the result to the Schwarzschild horizon with $\mathcal{A}_\Sigma = 16\pi G^2 M^2$.

-The central result of our analysis is the rigorous demonstration of the mechanism by which entanglement entropy renormalizes Newton's constant.
-The leading-order correction $\delta S^{(1)}$ arises from the cross-term $G_{\text{reg}}G_{\text{sing}}$, which encodes the interaction between the bulk (regular) and boundary (singular) parts of the Green's function.
-We found this contribution contains a non-trivial log-enhanced quadratic divergence ($\sim \ln(m^2\epsilon^2)/\epsilon^2$), far more complex than a simple logarithmic term.

-One of the most important findings is that, despite the complex structure that the divergence has, it is perfectly absorbed by the renormalization constant.
-We have shown that by defining a renormalized Newton's constant $G_F$ via the relation $\frac{1}{G_F} \equiv \frac{1}{G_B} + 8B_1$, the total physical entropy becomes the finite, regulator-independent Bekenstein-Hawking law, $S_{\text{BH}} = \frac{\mathcal{A}_{\Sigma}}{4 G_F}$